paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-021-general.md

   (C) To improve the quality and effectiveness of marine safety information databases by ensuring that all Coast Guard personnel accurately and effectively report all safety, casualty, and injury information.

-  (D) To provide for a sufficient number of Coast Guard marine safety personnel, and provide adequate facilities and equipment to carry out the functions referred to in section 93(c) 11 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below. of title 14.
+  (D) To provide for a sufficient number of Coast Guard marine safety personnel, and provide adequate facilities and equipment to carry out the functions referred to in section 93(c) 11 See References in Text note below. of title 14.

 (2) **Resource needs.—** — The strategy and triennial plans shall include estimates of—